 What this case does provide is an argument for variation from the child support guidelines that can be made on behalf of the payor who has a 50/50 custodial arrangement with their children, to have their child support obligation reduced by at least the 25% suggested by the trial court in the Wunsch-Deffler case.
 All courts have the power to vary from child support guidelines for a number of reasons and to use their discretion in certain circumstances.
 The court can do so where there is an equal number of overnights with each parent for the child or children.
 But, the court does not have the obligation to follow the 25% reduction standard set by the Wunsch-Deffler court, though it can use the reasoning in Wunsch-Deffler or use its own discretion and power to vary from guidelines to reach a proper result.

-If you need to discuss variation from child support guidelines based upon the time you have with your child, please call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss variation from child support guidelines based upon the time you have with your child, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.